How to Merge Duplicate Users, Leads, and Companies

 A field must be added on the Simple tab before it can be configured on the Advanced or Conditions tabs.

-See the Duplicate Identification Rules Reference below for a complete breakdown of every option.
+See the Duplicate Identification Rules Reference for a complete breakdown of every option.

 Step 2: Review Duplicates